 In August 2003 my Business Ethics Center organized the Annual Conference of the European Business Ethics Network (EBEN) in Budapest.
 The title of the conference was “Building Ethical Institutions for Business.”

 More than 120 scholars and practitioners representing 25 countries participated in the conference.
 Keynote speakers were Janos Kornai (Harvard University & Collegium Budapest): “Honesty and Trust in the Light of Post-socialist Transition” and George Brenkert (Georgetown University, Washington D.C.): “Corporate Integrity and Accountability: A Transatlantic Perspective.”
 Olivier Giscard d’Estaing (INSEAD) chaired a panel discussion on “Ethics and Business in the New Europe.”
-Sessions included Ethical Institutions, Corporate Social Responsibility, Stakeholders, Theory Development, Globalization, Conflict, Trust and Institutions, The Role of Managers, Values and Behavior, Ethics and Finance, Corporate Citizenship, and Business Ethics at the Universities.
+Sessions covered topics like Ethical Institutions, Corporate Social Responsibility, Stakeholders, Theory Development, Globalization, Conflict, Trust and Institutions, The Role of Managers, Values and Behavior, Ethics and Finance, Corporate Citizenship, and Business Ethics at the Universities.
 We published selected papers of the conference in a special issue of Journal of Business Ethics in August 2004.

 Business within Limits (2004)